mmpetarpeshev/parcelLab-SRE/README.md

 curl http://localhost:5000/greet/customerD
 ```

-Every pipeline run performs test curl request for each customer endpoint and print the result.
+Every pipeline run performs a test curl request for each customer endpoint and prints the result.

-It can be seen under Test Customer A/B/C Endpoint steps.
+It can be seen under the Test Customer A/B/C Endpoint steps.

 ## Feature improvements
 1. Pipeline Enhancement: Consider splitting the test steps into a separate pipeline as they expand.